-5 DIIGA, Università Politecnica delle Marche, Via Brecce Bianche, 60100 Ancona, Italy, e-mail: zanoli@agrecon.univpm.it
+DIIGA, Università Politecnica delle Marche, Ancona, Italy

-Abstract.
 This study aims at contributing to a better understanding of the linkage between supply chain performance and possible performance improvement with respect to food quality and safety.
-Therefore, the paper addresses the question whether the level of collaborative planning and close supply chain relationships could help improve quality and safety of organic supply chains.
-The study was conducted as a part of the multi-disciplinary EU-wide survey of organic supply chains, carried out in 8 European countries.
-In this paper we report the results of the study regarding the structures and performance of six different organic supply chains in these eight European countries: milk (CH, UK), apples (DE, CH), pork (UK, NL), eggs (DE, UK), wheat (HU, IT, FR) and tomatoes (IT, NL).
-In depth interviews with key-informants were carried out in 2006 to investigate the structures, performance and relationships within the supply chains.
-Results show a low level of collaboration among various actors especially on cost and benefits sharing.
+Therefore, the article addresses the question whether the level of collaborative planning and close supply chain relationships could help improve the quality and safety of organic supply chains.
+The study was conducted as part of the multi-disciplinary EU-wide survey of organic supply chains, carried out in eight European countries.
+In this article we report the results of the study regarding the structures and performance of six different organic supply chains in these eight European countries for: milk (CH, UK), apples (DE, CH), pork (UK, NL), eggs (DE, UK), wheat (HU, IT, FR) and tomatoes (IT, NL).
+In-depth interviews with key-informants were carried out in 2006 to investigate the structures, performance, and relationships within the supply chains.
+Results show a low level of collaboration among various actors especially in cost and benefit sharing.
 Highly integrated supply chains show higher collaboration especially in the domain of Decision Synchronization.
-Trust and collaboration appear to be related with increased performance, while, the higher the perceived risk for quality and safety is, the higher the probability of supply chain collaboration.
+Trust and collaboration appear to be related with increased performance, whereas the higher the perceived risk for quality and safety, the higher the probability of supply chain collaboration.